aawaheed/magic/backend/files/misc/common-startup-files/default.md

 An AI function allows a machine learning type to have access to tools, making it become an "AI agent".
 These tools are supplied to the LLM as function invocation declarations.
 By adding a function invocation declaration to the machine learning type, the type will store this as RAG data, or in its system instruction, allowing it later to lookup the function using VSS and pass it into the LLM, allowing the LLM to respond with the function invocation declaration (`FUNCTION_INVOCATION`) when required, which again will result in the middleware executing the function, and pushing the response back up to the LLM again.

 You can use the Hyperlambda generator to generate code that implements the AI function, for then to save it to some module, and associate it with the machine learning type using the "create-ai-function" function.
+Below is an example prompt for an AI function;

+* "Executable function that accepts a nem argument, and return a personalised greeting"

+AI functions can accept arguments, both mandatory and optional arguments, and HTTP API endpoint Hyperlambda files can also be used as AI functions.

+**IMPORTANT** - Whenever you're about to create AI functions, before you start out use the "get-context" function to search to see if you can find example prompts for the Hyperlambda generator that can help you out.
+When creating AI functions and you don't have an explicit module name, then choose the name of the AI agent as your default module name if you need to create a new module.

 #### Invoke HTTP endpoint